txt/se21/docs/hw3.md

 - Submit the reuse report in the required format just like in HW 2

 ## What to do
 1. We will assign you a package!
-Please go to assigning sheet (announce it later) and find your working package for HW3.
+Please go to assigning sheet (https://docs.google.com/spreadsheets/d/1v1_8isE1W_bezk5u9Y8O2k4MYPSok2gYH-XtWzqKdvk/edit#gid=0) and find your working package for HW3.

 2. In the Reuse GitHub Repo: https://github.com/bhermann/DoR, find the **issue** corresponds to your working package.